argoproj-labs/hera/README.md

 refer to the documentation of [Argo Workflows](https://argoproj.github.io/argo-workflows/quick-start/) to see the command for port forward!

+> **Note**
+> Since the deprecation of tokens being automatically created for ServiceAccounts and Argo using Bearer tokens in place,
+> it is necessary to use `--auth=server` and/or `--auth=client` when setting up Argo Workflows on Kubernetes v1.22+
+> in order for hera-workflows to communicate to the Argo Server.

 # Installation

 | Source                                                         | Command                                                                                                        |